 For some, reducing consumption of sodium and caffeine may help diminish the perceived strength of the tinnitus signal.
-In addition, the overall benefits of moderate exercise can aid in stress reduction, general health, sleep patterns, etc.
+In addition, the overall benefits of moderate exercise can aid in stress reduction, increase overall general health and create better sleep patterns.